Research-Center-Data-Intelligence/CHIMP/README.md

 Repeat the above steps for any additional ports you need (e.g., 9000 for Minio, 5432 for PostgresDB, 8999 for MLflow, 5253 for the API).

-#### Initialization (WIP)
+#### Database Initialization (Work In Progress)

-To initialize the database:
+To initialize the database, follow these steps:

-1. While connected to the server with SSH tunnels configured, perform the following steps on your local machine:
+1. Ensure you are connected to the server with SSH tunnels configured.
+On your local machine:
    - Create and activate a Python virtual environment.
-  - Navigate to the `initialize_empty_CHIMP` folder.
+   - Navigate to the `initialize_empty_CHIMP` directory.
-  - Run:
+   - Install the required packages:
      ```
      pip3 install --no-cache-dir -r initialize_requirements.txt -c constraints.txt
      ```

-2. Use [this manual](https://code.visualstudio.com/docs/containers/ssh#:~:text=Use%20the%20Command%20Palette%20(Ctrl,install%20the%20Container%20Tools%20extension.) to connect to remote Docker Context over SSH
+2. To connect to the remote Docker context over SSH, use [this manual](https://code.visualstudio.com/docs/containers/ssh#:~:text=Use%20the%20Command%20Palette%20(Ctrl,install%20the%20Container%20Tools%20extension.).

-WIP werkt nog niet
+   - If you encounter errors such as "Failed to connect.
+Is Docker running?", this is likely a user rights issue.
+Your SSH user must be able to run Docker commands (usually by being in the `docker` group).
+   - On the remote server, run:
+     ```
+     sudo usermod -aG docker $USER
+     ```
+     Then log out and log back in to apply the changes.

-  - Once successful, execute `initialize_populate_empty_CHIMP.ipynb` (e.g., in VS Code).
+3. Once the above steps are successful, open and execute `initialize_populate_empty_CHIMP.ipynb` step by step in VS Code.

+**Note:** Step 3 currently fails; this initialization process is still a work in progress.

 ### Local development setup (on host outside of Docker)